|Lat/Lon:||46.41080°N / 14.41504°E|

 Reaching Fevča meadow (either from the south or from the north), we have just one small jump on the summit of Ruš: A good, unmarked path leads us towards the east and in a short ascent soon reaches the SW ridge.
 Already from that point we have a nice view, but it's worth continuing a bit more towards the left on the very summit of Ruš.
 That one is decorated (2011) by a bench and an interesting root in a form of a "skater", but resembling also a usual summit cross.

-The characterStegovnik is not the highest mountain of this area, but in a way it is privileged, being broad, rocky, for this altitude nice looking from all sides.
-As some easy rock climbing is needed for the ascent from any side, we should consider it visiting in times when paths can be covered with snow or even ice.
+Štegovnik is not the highest mountain of this area, but in a way it is privileged, being broad, rocky, for this altitude nice looking from all sides.
+As some easy rock climbing is needed for the ascent from any side, we should consider if visiting it in times when paths can be covered with snow or even ice.
 Its long summit ridge offers besides a nice view all around also a decent rocky scenery.
-On the lower parts it seems that the rocky structure is not so hard.
-On the south-western part, one of the marked routes leads us through a nice, quite big window in stone, on the eastern part the mountain is hiding also a cave.
+On the lower parts it seems that the rocky structure is not so difficult.
+On the south-western part, one of the marked routes leads us through a nice, quite big natural rock window, on the eastern part the mountain is hiding also a cave.

 > The view from its top on Storžič north face is unsurpassable.